adeveloperdiary/DeepLearning_MiniProjects/Char_Sequence_with_RNN/README.md

 ## Output:

-- Here is one sample of generated output:
+- Here is one sample of generated output.
+- The full file can be found in the output folder.
+- Notice how accurate the code is in terms of opening and closing of quotes, brackets etc

 ![Alt text](output/screenprint.png?raw=true "Title")